Children's Comprehensive Bible Question Quiz

 b.
 Pigeon and then a pelican.

 c.
-Dove and then an eagle.
+A dove and then an eagle.

-b.
+a.
 God placed the white clouds in the sky above.

-c.
-A Rainbow was a sign created to show that God would never again destroy the world with a flood.
+It was a sign created to show that God would never again destroy the world with a flood.

 a.
 Noah, with his three sons.